This page presents news and other items of interest concerning the Zürich tram system and connected topics.

 During the debate preceding the 2008 closure of Basel's trolleybus, it was argued that the new gas buses were just as clean and quiet as the trolleybuses they were prematurely replacing.
 Making a quiet U-turn on its earlier intentions of having an all gas-bus fleet, it appears BVB is once again seeking to acquire diesel buses.
-So much for election promises.
+So much for referendum promises.

-In the meantime, with sufficient Tango trams available, BLT is proceeding with reverting some of its Be4/8 (of the 201 to 266 series) to Be4/6 by removing the low-floor sections so they can take on the duties of the older Be4/6 units.
+In the meantime, with sufficient Tango trams available, BLT is proceeding with reverting some of its Be4/8 (of the 201 to 266 series) to Be4/6 by removing the low-floor sections so they can take on the duties of the older (and shorter) Be4/6 units.
 BLT is also apparently now considering acquiring Bombardier Flexities rather than further tangos.

 Tram magazine (issue 113, 02-04.2013)

 The availability of the new double-articulated trolleybuses 78-89 has been somewhat problematic during their first months.
 The reason for this was that, in contrast to the earlier batch (61-77) which has auxiliary diesel motors for moving away from the wires, the new units had lithium batteries, the charging cuits of which have not always behaved as expected.
 Consequently, the subsequent delivery of Swisstrolley4 single-articulated buses has been delayed.
 The first unit should have been delivered at the end of last year but so far none have yet been seen in Zürich.

 Investigation of the damage to Cobra 3043 shows that a repair is viable, but the tram will not return to service before the Summer at the earliest.
 Forensic investigations indicated that the fire was arson.